amcbhome/amcbhome.github.io/index.md

   image: profile.png
 published: true
 ---
 Welcome to my CV and portfolio.
 I am an accounts graduate exploring the contemporary use AI and data analytics.
-For example generative AI to code a CV in LaTeX, or using python rather than spreadsheets to increase the immediacy of decision making.
+Whether it's writing your CV or solving a linear program, generative AI can help.

 I hope you enjoy having a look around, drop me a line if you like, and have a nice day!